uncovery/unc_gallery/README.md

 select a date.
 This will be either a calendar or a drop-down list of all available dates.
 Chose `Calendar` or `Datelist` depending on your preference.

+Sample screenshot of the calendar
 ![Sample screenshot of the calendar](/images/screenshot-7.png)

+Sample screenshot of the datelist:
 ![Sample screenshot of the datelist](/images/screenshot-8.png)